-The GB domestic rules apply only in GB, but you must observe the national rules of the countries in which you travel.
-The embassies of these countries will be able to assist in establishing the rules that might apply.
+The GB domestic rules apply only in GB.
+However, you must observe the national rules of the countries in which you travel.
+The embassies of these countries will be able to assist you in establishing the rules that might apply.